dolphin-recsys/dolphin-recsys-web-ui/README.md

-# recsys-web-ui
+# dolphin-recsys-web-ui
-web front end for the recommendation system
+web ui for the dolphin recommendation system